AndreMendes960/CodeChallengeSH/README.md

 3 - run npx sequelize-cli db:migrate in backend/database to run the migrations

-4 - after running the migrations, remove any secrets or passwords from config.json
+4 - after running the migrations, remove any secrets or passwords from config.json and move the config.js back to backend/database

 5 - access backend/